 - Focus on local-mobile. eMarketer predicts that 141 billion local searches via mobile will take place each year by 2019.

-- Consider that the future of voice might not mean search engines, but content layers.
+- Consider that the future of voice might not mean search engine optimization, but content layers.
 Search engines are behind the scenes surfacing content but the intersection of voice, content and AI is going to be critical in future.

 - Understand that Local Home Voice means a consumer won’t even need to have a device in their hands to speak their needs and expect that those will be fulfilled.